the living room

 Details

 This course is being offered on line.
-Beginning on (start date), we will gather every other (day of the week) at (time) for 2 hours for a total of 12 sessions.
+Beginning in June, we will gather on the second and fourth Sundays of the month at 4 pm pacific time / 7 pm eastern for 2 hours.
+Course will run for a total of 12 sessions.

 Each group will begin with a grounding practice and check-ins, followed by a deep dive into the content of the current book chapter, supported by ritual, somatic and ancestral practices that encourage embodied metabolism of the material and co-regulation with the group.